ionos-cloud/cluster-api-provider-ionoscloud/docs/quickstart.md

 #### Flavor with Calico CNI
 Before this cluster can be deployed, `calico` needs to be configured.
 As a first step we need to generate a manifest.
-Simply use our makefile:
+Simply use our Makefile:

 ```
 make crs-calico